-You can read more about our chemical management programme here.
+You can read about our work here.

 An Effluent Treatment Plant (ETP) is used by factories to treat their wastewater and remove any chemicals or dyes that have been used in the manufacturing process.
 Whilst there are many different types of ETPs, here you can see an example of a typical ETP system.